-Parameter Description Possible Values Default Values context Defines the context of the browser settings.
+Parameter Description Possible Values Default Values Event Browser ignores unknown parameters and opens without error notifications.
+Known parameters are always validated.
+If you set the checkParams parameter to true, the Event Browser validates all parameters and reports unknown parameters as errors. columns Defines the columns to be displayed in the Event Browser.
+One or more of: <column key=""> (see "Fixed Columns Keys to Define Which Columns are Displayed" on page 173)</column> Default set of columns context Defines the context of the browser settings.
 Editing browser settings (for example, visible columns or column widths) when a context is selected, means that the settings are saved under the given context.
 The next time you open the browser with the same context, the browser settings are restored.
 If you do not specify the context parameter, the browser settings are not saved.
-Any user- defined string No default value set Example: context=myOwnContext headerText Sets a header text for the Event Browser.
+Example: context=my0wnContext Any user- defined string No default value set headerText Sets a header text for the Event Browser.
 Any user- defined string Event Browser include child_cis Launches the Event Browser with events that are related to the given event's related CI and any of its child CIs.
 One of: • true • false false readOnly Launches the Event Browser in read-only mode.
 In read-only mode, most icons, buttons, and menus are hidden to prevent the user from performing actions on an event.
 Users can show and hide event details, refresh the browser, search events, and open OMi Help.
-One of: • true • false false showClosed Launches the Closed Events Browser configuration when the system starts.
-One of: • true • false false showDetails Launches the Event Browser with embedded event details already open.
 One of: • true • false false